 Although less common, cold sores can also be caused by herpes simplex virus type 2 (HSV2), generally known as genital herpes.

 The virus is most contagious during an outbreak, particularly when blisters are oozing, but may be transmitted even when the virus is dormant.
-Avoid contact whenever an active cold sore outbreak is present.
+Avoid direct contact whenever an active cold sore outbreak is present.

 Symptoms can appear from two to 12 days after initial exposure to the virus.
 The first sign can often be flu-like symptoms, such as fever, body aches, swollen glands in the neck, and a sore throat.